MahApps/MahApps.Metro/readme.md

   </a>
   <h1>MahApps.Metro</h1>
   <p>
-    A toolkit for creating modern WPF applications.
+    A toolkit for creating awesome WPF applications.
 Lots of goodness out-of-the box.
   </p>
   <p>
     Supporting .NET Framework 4.6.2 and greater, .NET Core 3.1, .NET 5 and .NET 6 (on Windows)